 Performance and Features

 I’ll start off with the features.
 And yes, there are plenty fitted into the Spatha.
-Firstly, there’s the obvious lighting capabilities.
-By default they pulse red, the ROG colour of choice, but can be customised by the software, from the 6 lighting modes, to the RGB colour circulation.
+Firstly, there are the obvious lighting capabilities.
+By default, they pulse red, the ROG colour of choice, but can be customised by the software, from the 6 lighting modes, to the RGB colour circulation.
 In addition, there are a few different colour zones, which include the ROG log, scroll wheel, and side buttons, which can all be customised separately.

 As with many other gaming mouses these days, the Spatha has the option of being used as a wired or wireless mouse.
 The wired approach is pretty straightforward, simply plug the USB cable into the mouse and the PC and you’re good to go.
 The wireless option includes a charging platform, which has a metallic build standing upright by means of a kickstand, and connects to the mouse by means of magnetic pins to charge.
 The charging platform also has its own LED lights indicating charging and connectivity.
 Users can remove the kickstand to use the charging platform as a flatbed, depending on their preference.
 The issue I had with the kickstand at times is that due to the strong magnetic pins needed to keep the device attached when upright, it makes it a tad tricky to remove from the dock.
 Additionally, because the kickstand isn’t attached all that well, the whole platform collapses on the odd occasion.
 I eventually managed to get the hang of it by sliding the mouse upwards before pulling it off.